 Caring School Community is a rigorously-evaluated SEL program.
 Two federally funded evaluations of the Caring School Community program—one in St. Louis, MO and the other in San Francisco, CA—have shown that creating a strong sense of community increases students’ academic performance.
 Additionally, one of these studies has shown that CSC has a significant positive impact on student behavior.

-Specific research on the Child Development Project (CDP), the precursor to CSC, showed that the program had a significant impact.
-See the results of that research here; additional research results can be found here.
+Specific research on the Child Development Project, the precursor to CSC, showed that the program had a significant impact.
+See research results.

 Both CSC and its precursor have attained recognition nationwide.
 The U.S. Department of Education highlighted the Caring School Community program’s research base and effectiveness.
 The program has also been recognized in a variety of national publications.